limdima/MICB475_Team3/MeetingMinutes/Oct_9.md

 * literature review to determine what variables to explore
 * determine who is doing what task and what tasks would be beneficial to go over as a group
 * must complete: title, hypothesis, research objectives, experimental aims and rationale (or at least the main bullet points for each section)
+* Hypothesis: Is secondary and primary MS more closely related in terms of gut microbiome and functionality compared to RRMS

 # Task delegation
 1. Proposed title: Everyone